Zack Elbouzedi: 2025 season

 On 28 February 2025, he scored his first goal of the 2025 season, opening the scoring in a 4–3 win over Sligo Rovers at Richmond Park.
 He scored his second goal of the season on 2 May 2025, adding a second goal with a deflected effort from 25 yards in a 2–0 win at home to Galway United to put his side top of the league.
 On 16 May 2025, Elbouzedi replaced Aidan Keena from the bench in the 70th minute of 3–2 victory over Cork City at Richmond Park, as he scored the equaliser in the 89th minute, before assisting Jamie Lennon's 95th minute winner.
-On 24 July 2025, Elbouzedi suffered a dislocated shoulder in a 1–0 win win over Estonian side Nõmme Kalju on the UEFA Conference League, with the injury requiring surgery that would keep him out of action for the rest of the season, resulting in winger Jordon Garrick being signed as cover.
+On 24 July 2025, Elbouzedi suffered a dislocated shoulder in a 1–0 win win over Estonian side Nõmme Kalju on the UEFA Conference League, with the injury requiring surgery that would keep him out of action for the rest of the season, resulting in winger Jordon Garrick being signed as short term cover.

+2026 season

+Having returned from injury during pre-season, Elbouzedi scored his first goal of the season on 27 February 2026, in a 4–0 win over Dundalk at Richmond Park, though he was forced off injured in the second half with the recovery period set to be several weeks.
+He returned from injury on 17 April 2026 after missing 9 games, starting the game in a 3–1 win away to Drogheda United.
+On 8 May 2026, Elbouzedi scored twice and assisted another goal in a 4–1 win at home to his former club Waterford, with his second goal being a top corner finish from 25 yards.
+On 12 June 2026, he scored another goal from outside the box, finding the bottom left corner from 22 yards to seal a 2–0 win over Drogheda United.